Trinitychettiar/Capstone2025-Chettiar-HoneyPot-Integration-in-CloudComputing/README.md

   - Use **Reinforcement Learning** for real-time defense decisions
   - Deploy **AI-based adaptive honeypots**
   - Integrate with threat feeds and SIEM tools for enterprise use
+  - used of **GCP** instance in further updates

 ---

 ## 👥 Contributors

-- Trinity Chettiar – MSc Cybersecurity | Cloud & AI Enthusiast
+- Trinity Chettiar – University of Galway | MSc Cybersecurity | Cloud & AI Enthusiast
-- Special thanks to my guide, faculty, and lab mentors for continuous feedback and evaluation support.
+- Special thanks to my guide Prof. Jawad Manzoor for his continuous feedback and evaluation support.

 ---